 - Make a few chocolate curls to decorate with then melt the remaining chocolate.

-- In a medium size bowl mix the corn flour with 50 ml of milk into a smooth paste.
+- In a medium size bowl mix the corn flour or custard powder with 50 ml of milk into a smooth paste.

 - In a non-stick saucepan bring to the boil the remaining milk, then pour onto the corn flour paste whisking briskly.